 This lumber travels a long distance and much can happen to the wood from shipping damage to climate change induced movement.
 The natural superior stability means that there is much less waste over this journey as well as reliability once the wood is installed in it’s final project.

 Sapele lumber is often marketed as a type of African Mahogany.
 In some ways this is true since Sapele is in the Mahogany family, Meliceae.
 The issue here is there are many species that get lumped under the African Mahogany moniker.
-Not all of them behave as well and they vary dramatically in density, color, and stability.
+“Mahogany” tends to get thrown onto all kinds of things to make them more luxurious or expensive so Mahogany Sapele and Sapele Mahogany are names that show up quite a bit in trade manifests and architectural specifications.
+This is a disservice to the average buyer however because when you look at Sapele vs Mahogany (the genuine, South American stuff) there is really no comparison.
+Sapele is quite a bit denser and nearly twice as hard.
+Not all of the Mahogany labelled species behave as well and they vary dramatically in density, color, and stability.
 However, the comparison to Mahogany as an outstanding exterior grade wood that has a rich reddish-brown heartwood holds true.
 Sapele is most often used as a window and door material because it is so stable and almost completely rot and weather resistant.
 The grain and pore structure is tighter than Genuine Mahogany so Sapele also serves as a great substrate for painted surfaces.
-When quartersawn, the interlocking grain pattern aligns to form beautiful ribbon striping that is often seen in door panels and plywood veneer.
-The quartersawn Sapele is even more stable as well as stunning in appearance and that makes for a pretty attractive product.
+When quarter sawn, the interlocking grain pattern aligns to form beautiful ribbon striping that is often seen in door panels and plywood veneer.
+The quarter sawn Sapele is even more stable as well as stunning in appearance and that makes for a pretty attractive product.

 Unfortunately like many lumber species that get “discovered” and become popular, over harvesting can be a problem.
 Much of Western Africa ran into this problem and Sapele is still recovering.
 Due to greater awareness and strict controls, the species is recovering nicely.
 Sierra Leone has created plantations as has Cote d’Ivoire.
 The Congo is one of the greatest producers of Sapele and while the area is in political turmoil as of late, the logging companies have embraced strict regulation and verification schemes like TLTV and VLO.
 We buy all of our Sapele from TLTV stock giving us document-able and verifiable chains of evidence showing the tree was responsibly harvested from a sustainable area.
 This certainly gives our customers peace of mind when it comes to legislation like the Lacey Act, but the level of detail also ensures that the buyer knows what they are getting.
 African Mahoganies are often lumped together so many species can be present in a single shipment.
 Without careful buying and documentation, one could be getting several species that won’t necessarily perform as well as Sapele.